-This past week, a friend of mine invited another friend from the program and I to help her with a public engagement event—at a conference for design professionals, we presented exhibits and simple, hands-on experiments about the science of flavour and how we experience food.
+This past week, Jane--a friend of mine--invited Alison, another friend from the program, and I to help her with a public engagement event.
+At a conference for design professionals, we presented exhibits and simple, hands-on experiments about the science of flavour and how we experience food.
 This was to help demonstrate the concept of multi-sensory design, or design of packaging and spaces and, well, anything really, that engages more than one sense at once.
 The event was at the University of the Arts London in Kings Cross, a huge, gorgeous, brick-metal-and-glass building full of workshops and maker spaces.
 The Kings Cross area is artsy and brimming with funky installations, and this one caught our attention on our way home.

 I'm looking forward to finishing up my last essay, making new videos, and preparing for having my family here with me in London.
 If there's one thing that's really been made clear to me this month, it's that friends and adventures and keeping busy with projects help keep you grounded in the present moment—they keep you here, keep you sane, and keep you happy.
 And I'm so grateful for all the compassionate, loving, adventurous people in my life!